-Non-English Language Background (NELB) students in grades one through twelve (1-12) who are screened using the state-approved screener and who qualify based on the state's criteria shall be entered into the ESL program.
-All NELB students who are determined to be an EL shall be provided ESL services through an allowable service delivery model until they meet the exit criteria on the annual English Language Proficiency Assessment, currently set as scoring 4.4 composite or higher and 4.2 or higher for literacy on the WIDA ACCESS for ELLs.
+Non-English Language Background (NELB) students in grades Kindergarten through twelve (K-12) who are screened using the state-approved screener and who qualify based on the state's criteria shall be entered into the ESL program.
+All NELB students who are determined to be an EL shall be provided ESL services through an allowable service delivery model until they meet the exit criteria on the annual English Language Proficiency Assessment.